Pablo César: 2012–2020: Second trilogy, Pensando en él and El llamado del desierto

 In 2016, César met the Moroccan producer Souad Lamriki—co-founder of the production company Agora Films—during a panel on African co-productions, held within the framework of the Mar del Plata International Film Festival.
 They decided to collaborate on a film, resulting in El llamado del desierto, directed by César and released in Argentina on June 29, 2018.
 Although Argentina and Morocco had signed a film collaboration memorandum of understanding in 2000, El llamado del desierto was the first co-production between the two countries.
 Most of its financing was provided by INCAA and the Center Cinématographique Marocain (CCM).
 According to the director, the film was "forged by a desire to initiate co-production activity between the two nations, rather than to develop a pre-selected project or existing screenplay."
 The script was written by Jerónimo Toubes and later translated into French, in part so that it could be considered by the MCC, but also to be reviewed by Agora Films before retaining the scenes in Spanish and reworking relevant sections of dialogue in Moroccan Arabic.
 In 2021, El llamado del desierto had its world premiere in the Official Competition of the tenth edition of the Festival International De Cinéma Et De Mémoire Commune in Nador, Morocco, where actor Abdellah Cakiri won the award for Best Leading Actor.

 César has given several conferences on the so-called "South-South Cooperation" (Spanish: Cooperación Sur-Sur), promoting modes of production, distribution and dissemination of films from the global south that contrast with the mainstream trends.
 He has given seminars on the subject with his partner Pablo Ballester at the IFFI (2015), the Kelibia International Film Festival (2016), the Carthage Film Festival] (2017), FESPACO (2015) and the Kalasha Film Market.
 (2018).

-César's most recent film is El día del pez (2020), the first co-production between Argentina and the Ivory Coast, and the last part of a trilogy formed together with Los dioses de agua and El cielo escondido.
+In 2020 he released El día del pez, the first co-production between Argentina and Ivory Coast, and the last part of the trilogy formed together with Los dioses de agua and El cielo escondido.